Here’s How to Use a Foundation Brush Like a ProAugust 24, 2020

-If you’re a makeup brush novice, or if you consider yourself skilled in the trade, there’s always more to learn to perfect it.
+Whether you’re a makeup brush novice or consider yourself skilled in the trade, there’s always more to learn to perfect your technique.
 Ahead, makeup expert Gabriel Almodovar explains how to use a foundation brush correctly to achieve a flawless-looking, even complexion.
-(Looking for one to add to your stash?
-We’re loving the new It Cosmetics Heavenly Skin Skin-Hungging Foundation Brush.)
+Looking for one to add to your stash?
+We’re loving the IT Cosmetics Heavenly Skin Skin-Hugging Foundation Brush.

 STEP 1: Apply liquid foundation to the back of your hand and dip the Lancôme Foundation Brush #2 into the product.